veithweilnhammer/veithweilnhammer.github.io/_pages/about.md

 I am a neuroscientist, psychiatrist, and psychotherapist.
 I work on digital technologies to better understand, predict, and improve mental health.

 My research focuses on how the brain balances exploration and exploitation — whether to rely on prior knowledge or update our beliefs in light of new information.
 This balance is essential for perception, decision-making, and mental health.

-I work with computational models and immersive virtual environments where humans and machines interact.
-These tools help us understand how we build internal models of the world, when they go off track, and how this may contribute to altered experiences of reality.
+To study this, I apply computational models to games and virtual environments where humans and machines interact.
+These tools help us understand how we build internal models of the world, when they go off track, and how that can lead to altered experiences of reality.

   <!-- <a href='https://www.berkeley.edu/'>Helen Wills Neuroscience Institute, University of California, Berkeley</a><br>
   <a href='https://www.berkeley.edu/'>Helen Wills Neuroscience Institute</a> -->